-Manchester United remain the only English team to have claimed the Premier League, FA Cup and Champions League trophies in the same season, but the odds have tumbled on other clubs now landing the Treble bet.
+Manchester United remain the only team to have claimed the Premier League, FA Cup and Champions League trophies in the same season, but the odds have tumbled on Liverpool landing the Treble bet this term.

 The Reds were 150/1 in this market at the start of the season, but have been cut to just 16/1 following an outstanding campaign so far.

 Jurgen Klopp’s side are running away with the Premier League and seem all set to wrap up that title in record time.

 Liverpool made hard work of getting through their Champions League group, but a 2-0 victory away to RB Salzburg eventually earned them top spot.

 Atletico Madrid will provide stiff opposition in the first knockout round, but the Merseysiders will have fond memories of visiting Wanda Metropolitano ahead of the opening leg.

 They beat Tottenham at this venue in last season’s final, although Klopp accepts the atmosphere will be very different for this tie.